 There are many elements that go into a website: design, images, copy, structure, coding, and the list goes on.
 All of these are important, but the single most important factor that impacts your website’s success is planning.

 To see what I mean, think about the process of building a house.
 You wouldn’t just call up a contractor and say, “I’d like a house, please.
 How much will that cost, and how soon can you have it done?”
 Before you can start building a house, you need land to put it on, a building permit, financing, floor plans, and architectural drawings.
 The more details you can plan out ahead of time, the more cost and time-efficient the project will be.

-So we’ve developed a framework (with a downloadable template at the end) to help make your next web project a success.
+So we’ve developed a framework (with a downloadable template at the end) to help make your next web design project a success.
 This guide is intended for small businesses and organizations who are working with a professional web designer and looking for simple steps to get started with a new website project.

-Construct solid groundwork for your website by starting with goals.
+Construct solid groundwork for your website design by starting with goals.
 What do you want your website to do?
 Answering this first gives you a basis for all your other decisions about your website.

-Your website goals might be things like:
+Your website design goals might be things like: